 1) If a participant is injured by table movement, immediately press one of the scanner's Table Stop buttons (see Figure 8).
-This will cut power to the table, causing it to stop, as well as stop the scan.
+This will cut power to the table, causing it to stop.
 Alternatively, you can simply mash the center button on the scanner movement panel to stop the table where it is and attempt to help the participant without disabling the table electronically.

 Figure 8: At top and bottom left, the Scanner Room Table Stop buttons.
-At right, the Control Room/Zone 3 Table Stop button.
-Note: to reset, press button at the back of the intercom console.
+At right, the Control Room Table Stop button.